Do you want to improve your retargeting on Facebook?

 There are two main types of retargeting.

-As the prospect enters the funnel, some interaction takes place, and thus we collect some behavioral data.
+As the prospect enters the funnel, some interaction takes place, and thus we collect some Customer Behavioural Data.
 As a result, we can use insights from this data to create some ingenious retargeting campaigns.

 What we’ll need to do list based retargeting